tstockwell/TermSatNet/README.md

 ## Overview

+I have been experimenting with rewrite systems as part of an effort to build a template processor.
+System X is a rewrite system that reduces boolean expressions.
-I have convinced myself that it's possible to minimize boolean expressions in polynomial time.
+I have convinced myself that this system can minimize boolean expressions in polynomial time.
-I am currently writing documentation and building a SAT solver based on the automatic theorem prover I've designed.
+I am currently rewriting documentation and building a SAT solver based on this system.
-I'm going to do this in public because I hope to connect with folks that can provide feedback.
+I've made this repository public because I hope to connect with folks that can provide feedback.

-What follows is an overview of the documentation so far.
+What follows is an overview of the documentation so far...
-It presents two systems of logic that work by reducing expressions, and shows that proofs in the latter system have a maximum length that is a polynomial function of the length of the axiom.
+- Some background on deriving inference rules is presented.
+- Then two systems of logic are presented.
+- Finally, a section that proves various theorems of the latter system.

+## Syntax-Guided Rule Synthesis

+Until recently I didn't know that syntax-guided rule synthesis was a thing.
+But essentially that's how the rules for systems presented here were developed.

+In other words, the inference rules for System X were not invented by nor designed by me.
+The rules were derived.
+The rules are derivable from an enumeration of expressions in the path order.
+The thing is though, the number of rules grow exponentially as the number of variables increase, and a complete set is infinite.
+While exploring the derived rules I discovered that they had patterns, and eventually I was able to describe the entire, infinite set of exponentially growing rules as the inference rules in System X.

+One reason I am feeling confident in the work I've done here is precisely because it's not something that I invented, it's a description of something that I computed.
+*Explaining* what you have computed is a whole other problem though :-).
+Also, I had to come up with a way to prove properties about the generated rules.
+That's what this documentation is about.

+I'm obsessed with rewriting because programming with rules is *way way way* more modular, reusable, customizable, scalable, and extensible than the languages and tools we have now.

 ## [System C](https://github.com/tstockwell/TermSatNet/wiki/system-c)
-System C (for cofactors) is a system of propositional logic, inspired by [Existential Graphs](https://en.wikipedia.org/wiki/Existential_graph) and the [Laws Of Form](https://en.wikipedia.org/wiki/Laws_of_Form).
+System C (for cofactors) is a system of propositional logic, similar to [Existential Graphs](https://en.wikipedia.org/wiki/Existential_graph) and the [Laws Of Form](https://en.wikipedia.org/wiki/Laws_of_Form).
 > But it's designed for machines instead of humans, and it's designed to produce shorter proofs.

 Basic expressions are composed of the constant T, variables, and nand operators.